Pavan-1997/Ansible_Info/README.md

 Ansible has master node (Control Node) and worker node(Managed Node)

-It is agent-less
+- It is agent-less

-It is idempotent
+- It is idempotent

-Inventory is a authentication in ansible (/ect/ansible/hosts)
+- Inventory is authentication in ansible (/ect/ansible/hosts)

 1. Control Node (Ansible Installation):